-Mr. Metzger’s interest in refugee issues led him to represent, on a pro bono basis, two children who sought Special Immigration Juvenile Status in the D.C. trial courts.
+Mr. Metzger’s interest in refugee issues led him to represent, on a pro bono basis, children who sought Special Immigration Juvenile Status in the D.C. trial courts.

 He earned a B.A., magna cum laude, from Amherst College, and a J.D. from Georgetown University Law School.